josesison1/MSSA-Exercises/README.md

 # MSSA-Exercises

-These are in class exercises, homework, and labs done throughout the course.
+These are in class exercises, homework, labs, and practice problem solving done throughout the course.